City of Mission Water System

-The Sicangu Mni Wiconi Water is treated with conventional filtrate, chloramine, and fluoride.
-Chloramine is used as a disinfectant to eliminate coliform bacteria and pathogenic viruses.
-Fluoride is used to strengthen dental enamel and prevent dental cavities.
+The Sicangu Mni Wiconi Water is treated at the Mni Wiconi Water Treatment Plant using conventional filtration.
+Chloramines are used as a disinfectant to eliminate coliform bacteria and pathogenic viruses.

 Bacteriological monitoring is performed monthly to test for the presence of coliform bacteria, fecal coliform, and E.coli.
 Our system is required to collect two samples per month as defined by the size and population served.

 Failure to Monitor Violation Received for Total Coliform Bacteria

 We are required to monitor your drinking water for total coliform bacteria on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
 During the month of December we did not complete all monitoring for total coliform bacteria and therefore cannot be sure of the quality of water during that time.

 We did collect the required total coliform samples in January 2019 and those samples were determined to be safe.